 Our functional currency is the U.S. dollar.
 As of September 30, 2011, all of our aircraft leases and all of our engine leases were payable in U.S. dollars.
 We incur Euro-denominated expenses in connection with our offices in The Netherlands and Ireland.
 For the nine months ended September 30, 2011, our aggregate expenses denominated in currencies other than the U.S. dollar, such as payroll and office costs and professional advisory costs, were \$47.7 million in U.S. dollar equivalents and represented 48.5% of total selling, general and administrative expenses.
 We enter into foreign exchange contracts based on our projected exposure to foreign currency risks in order to protect ourselves from the effect of period over period exchange rate fluctuations.
-Mark-to-market gains or losses on such contracts are recorded as part of selling, general and administrative expenses.
+Mark-to-market gains or losses on such contracts are recorded as part of selling, general and administrative expenses since most of our non-US denominated payments relate to such expenses.
 We do not believe that a change in foreign exchange rates will have material impact on our results of operations.
 However, the portion of our business conducted in foreign currencies could increase in the future, which could increase our exposure to losses arising from currency fluctuations.